 The question types will be a combination of best list/single best answer, extended matching questions, photographic material, data interpretation and case histories.

+Each question of the AKP carries its own weighting.
+You will see how many marks each question is worth in the test.
+The maximum score per question will be based on the number of correct responses required.
+Incorrect responses will gain a score of zero.
 Your marks will be combined from the two AKP exams for an overall mark and each exam will carry approximately the same amount of marks.

 This exam is more clinically based, and therefore some enjoy revising for this exam the most.
 We advise for you to focus on your weaker areas, which for most candidates is statistical data.
 When revising for this exam a popular technique is to use flow charts and diagrams for difficult areas such as metabolic medicine, heart murmurs and immunology.